 - I don't do FaceBook, Google+, or similar time- and privacy-sucking vampires, so please stop asking!

 - Could almost pass as a portfolio:

 - Pubmap is a handy mobile website that displays British pubs on a map (hence the imaginative name) and which also works as an iOS web application if bookmarked to the home screen.
 Recently rewritten to make it usable again in the face of third-party APIs going away, it currently uses Scala/Play on the backend, and jQuery Mobile and LeafletJs on the front end.
 Warning: the data is quite old and somewhat predates all of those coronavirus-induced closures.

 - Bitrot corner:

-For the benefit of recruiters who can't read whole paragraphs:
+For the benefit of those recruiters who find reading long paragraphs tiring:

 - If the job requires a suit, forget it or stick a "1" in front of the salary.
 I want to work somewhere that rolls up its sleeves and gets stuff done, not be some sort of ornament in a showroom for managers stuck in the 1950s.

 - Don't bother calling if you don't have an actual role you're trying to fill.
-This mainly means you, Google recruiters.
+This includes you, Google.

 - In fact, if you're Google or Facebook, don't bother calling, full stop.
 You're a blight on the face of the planet.